jpolkdata/simple-flask-app/README.md

         return "Hello, Flask!"

 Then on the terminal set the env variables and run the app
-    set FLASK_APP=app.py
+    set FLASK_APP=starter_app.py
     set FLASK_ENV=development
     flask run

 The terminal will output the url for you to view the app in your browser

-Now you will be running the app in development mode and can continue making changes.
-If you hit an error you may receive a page with detailed information.
-Some of these error messages would be a security risk for a production site, but they are included because we specifically set our FLASK_ENV variable to 'development'
+Running the app in development mode allows the app to automatically reload changes that we make in our script, and provides access to teh Flash debugger.

+Here is an example of a couple other 'view functions' we could add to our app.
+The URL must always start with a slash, and there is no connection between the URL and the function name (even though I chose to name them the same below)

+    # Everytime you load the /date url it will display the current time
+    @app.route("/date")
+    def date():
+        return "This page was served at " + str(datetime.now())

+    # Everytime you load the /views page it will track the total number of times you have loaded the page
+    view_count = 0
+    @app.route("/views")
+    def views():
+        global view_count
+        view_count += 1
+        return "This page has been viewed " + str(view_count) + " times"

 ---
 ## How Flask maps urls to view functions
-Since the name of our script is app.py, the name of our app is actually 'app'.
-If we stop Flask and start the Python interpreter
+Since the name of our script is starter_app.py, the name of our app is 'starter_app'.
+If we stop Flask and start the Python interpreter...

     python

-Now we can run the commands below to import our app.
-The naming here is funky since we actually called our script 'app', so really you reference it as app.app
+...now we can run the commands below to import our app.
-    >>> import app
+    >>> import starter_app
-    >>> app.app
+    >>> starter_app.app
     <Flask 'app'>

 Now call the **url_map** attribute command to see how the urls map
-    >>> app.app.url_map
+    >>> starter_app.app.url_map
     Map([<Rule '/static/<filename>' (GET, HEAD, OPTIONS) -> static>,
     <Rule '/' (GET, HEAD, OPTIONS) -> home>,
     <Rule '/date' (GET, HEAD, OPTIONS) -> date>,